ClearVoice helps freelance writers show off their portfolios

 There were around 400,000 automatically generated CV Portfolios at launch.
 Authors can claim their profiles, then edit them by creating new sections, moving articles around, deleting work that they’re not proud of, adding links or uploading files.
 And again, it’s a lot easier because they’re starting with a portfolio that’s already populated and automatically updated with new stories.

-(And yes, if you’re a freelance with an automatically generated portfolio that yo don’t want on ClearVoice, Griffin said you can just delete it.)
+(And yes, if you’re a freelancer with an automatically generated portfolio that you don’t want on ClearVoice, Griffin said you can just delete it.)

-The product is completely free.
+The product is free.
 Sure, you can can use your CV Portfolio to promote yourself on ClearVoice’s talent marketplace, where freelancers get hired by companies to help with content marketing.
 But Griffin said he’s perfectly fine if people just want to create CV Portfolios and don’t participate in the market at all.